Sporadius/nSPTiles/README.md

+Changes made by Sporadius:
+- Added a link type group.
+By defining a new group name in the link URL field you can load another menu from a tile.
+- Added a link type javascript function.
+By defining a javascript function in the link URL field you can load this function.
+Declare this URL field as JavascriptFunction[options].
+Example alert[hello world]

 # [nSPTiles](http://nsptiles.js.org/)

 **nSPTiles** is an easy to use JavaScript library for Windows style live tiles for SharePoint with numerous styling options and an admin GUI.